 Vero Caffè is a specialty coffee bar at a small square which is owned by a mother and her daughter.
 They also serve tea and several types of home made (vegan) cakes.
 The coffee beans are delivered by the Belgian coffee-roasting house Caffènation.

 De Republiek is the heart of a creative hub where local start ups and creative entrepreneurs are situated.
 You will find a small cinema here as well.

 The whole complex is renovated and re-openend in september 2018 and it looks just stunning!
 It breathes a nice and relaxed atmosphere and the food is simply delicious.

 Tom's Diner is a cozy restaurant situated in an authentic 17th century building where 3 chefs (Tom, Tom and Jeroen) serve honest and pure local produced food with an edgy twist.
 Do you have an allergy or food intolerance?
 No problem, they are pleased to prepare a tasty modified dish.

-Kok au vin is a restaurant with a Bib Gourmand status where 'focus' is their keyword.
+Locàle (formerly known as Kok au Vin) is a restaurant with a Bib Gourmand status where 'focus' is their keyword.
 (H)eerlijk in eenvoud is the slogan of head chef Jürgen Aerts, which is a nice pun and translates as honest and tasty in simplicity.

 What a wonderful restaurant this is!
 First of all we felt very welcome as everyone who works here is very friendly.
 The food was amazing and the wines accompanied the dishes perfectly.
 They dare to serve wines from non-obvious countries like Russia, Mexico, Slovenia and Bulgaria for example.
 Make sure to make reservations well in advance, because this is a very popular and well known spot in Bruges!